 Using Compression with WP Super Cache

 WP Super Cache does not turn on compression by default.
-You will need to enable it by visiting Advanced tab under plugin settings.
+You will need to enable it by visiting the Advanced tab under plugin settings.
 Simply check the option that says ‘Compress pages so they’re served more quickly to visitors’.

 CDN Support in WP Super Cache